The township food ecosystem is broken. This is hugely perpetuated by the Coronavirus crisis…

-Over the lockdown period there has been even further fallout of large stores and food supply & distribution systems – due to a surge in looting and COVID-19 health regulation closures.
+Over the lockdown period there has been even further fallout of large stores, and food supply & distribution systems – as well as closure of the essential Spaza stores due to a surge in looting and COVID-19 health regulation closures.

 In the past 2 days we’ve had two Yebo Fresh delivery trucks attacked.
 Our drivers are now having to be escorted into the townships by the police, and are carefully traced by our systems.
 We realise the critical service we are providing, delivering food, and are absolutely committed to getting it to our customers.